 “This conference changed my life … it gave me my answer.
 I had a mini-maze.
 I’m here today afib free, medication free, here to help anybody else I can.”

-By next year’s conference, you could be sharing YOUR story of discovering new information that helped you take control of your treatment or eliminate your afib!
-This can be your reality … and you can do it all without obsessing over your afib.
+By next year’s conference, you could be sharing YOUR story of loving your life again, because you discovered new information that helped you take control of your treatment or eliminate your afib!
+This can be your reality.

 How?

-Attend the 2025 Get in Rhythm.
-Stay in Rhythm.® Atrial Fibrillation Patient Conference, where you’ll hear directly from the top researchers, cardiologists, electrophysiologists, surgeons, and other specialists at the leading edge of afib.
+Join us at the 2026 Get in Rhythm.
+Stay in Rhythm.® Atrial Fibrillation Patient Conference, and hear directly from the top researchers, cardiologists, electrophysiologists, surgeons, and other specialists at the leading edge of afib.

 “Great lineup!
 Very professional conference.
 Excellent conference, as it has been for the three years I have attended.”